IgniteUI/igniteui-docfx/jp/components/input_group.md

 </igx-input-group>
 ```

-This is how the phone field with hint looks like:
+This is how the phone field with hint looks:
 <div class="sample-container" style="height:110px">
 <iframe id="input-group-sample-4-frame" src='{environment:demosBaseUrl}/input-group-sample-4' width="100%" height="100%" seamless frameBorder="0"></iframe>
 </div>
 <div class="divider--half"></div>

 ### Styling
 Our inputs could be styled differently by using the `type` property of the `igxInputGroup` component.
-Currently we support four different ways of styling: line (the default one), box, border and search. this is how they look like:
+Currently we support four different ways of styling: line (the default one), box, border and search.
+This is how they look:

 <div class="sample-container" style="height:520px">
 <iframe id="input-group-sample-5-frame" src='{environment:demosBaseUrl}/input-group-sample-5' width="100%" height="100%" seamless frameBorder="0"></iframe>